-It’s been a long time since Ken Levine’s last project, Bioshock Infinite, but at long last, he’s back with a new IP from his new studio Ghost Story Games.
+When is the Judas release date?
+It’s been a long time since Ken Levine’s last project, Bioshock Infinite, but he’s back with a new IP from his new studio Ghost Story Games.
 Announced at The Game Awards, Judas is drawing attention given its strong similarities to the seminal Bioshock series.
-With all the excitement, the question of a Judas release date is an important one.

-Below you will find everything we currently know about Ghost Story Games’ new single-player, narrative-driven first-person shooter Judas.
+Below you will find everything we currently know about Ghost Story Games’ new single-player, narrative-driven first-person shooter Judas, which could be one of the best PS5 games and best Xbox games when it releases.
 And, you will be able to get an overview of the new, wacky world he and the team have created.

 Judas release date speculation